Categories: Agriculture and Food

 The United Nations World Food Program (WFP) and the United Arab Emirates (UAE) have signed a cooperation agreement for more than US $272,000 to support recuperation efforts following the tornado which struck Havana in January.

 The agreement was signed at the Embassy of the United Arab Emirates in Havana.
-The WFP has been the government response to the impact of the tornado.
+The WFP has been supporting the government response to the impact of the tornado.

-“It is an for us to work together with the WFP office in Havana with the aim of addressing this challenging situation,” said the UAE Ambassador, Bader Almatrooshi.
+“It is an honour for us to work together with the WFP office in Havana with the aim of addressing this challenging situation,” said the UAE Ambassador, Bader Almatrooshi.
 “We look forward to the benefits that this collaboration will bring to the Cuban people.”

 The tornado destroyed the ship crane at the José Antonio Echeverría port in Regla.
 The UAE-WFP agreement will allow the acquisition of a ship crane to unload incoming grain shipments (particularly wheat for flour production).